Organizations across the world house at least some confidential information. So what's confidential?

 If nothing else, decades of electronic communication have taught us that the Forward button is imminently convenient and that replies sometimes surprise us when additional recipients have been added (or BCC'd without our knowledge).
 Emails are unlikely to be considered confidential by default unless they include confidential information.
 While WA State's wiretapping laws prohibit recording conversations without the consent of other parties, there are no blanket prohibitions against sharing the contents of an email with a third party.

 Most of the books and records of your community ARE NOT confidential.
-Many people (for example realtors and potential purchasers) receive information that may be "proprietary" to your organization.
-Are those persons legally barred from sharing it with the world?
+Many people (for example realtors and potential purchasers) receive detailed information about a community without the need to complete a real property transaction.
+Are those persons legally barred from sharing that information with the world?
 No. Certain statues prohibit the use of documents disclosed to members for commercial activity, but many forms of disclosure, including posts on social media, are not commercial in nature.
 Common interest communities (usually a nonprofit corporations) generally lack authority to hold their directors and members accountable for items that fall outside of their established governance.
 If there's something gnawing at you, check out Always Ask "WHY?"

 There's no reason to be confused about what's confidential or caught off-guard when words you put in writing end up somewhere you may not have intended.
 Confidentiality and ethics often intertwine.
 Leading with consistency, empathy, honesty, integrity, reason and transparency (open meetings, access to records, satisfaction surveys, etc.) proactively builds a healthy community.

 Associations located in California are subject to additional scrutiny based on the Davis Sterling Act.
 Read about Davis-Sterling restrictions for email between Board members and also here.
 You may also enjoy reviewing the limited privacy ruling for ballots from this 2021 decision from Tennessee (Rarity Bay Partners v.
 Rarity Bay Company No. E2021-00166-COA-R10-CV).